-Amazon GTIN Product ID Requirements
+Amazon GTIN Product Identification Requirements

 Amazon requires its suppliers to use product identifiers based on global standards, such as UPC and ISBN (books).
 Their product categories dictate the designated type of product identifier (Product ID) which must be entered when adding new product pages and listings.
 Most product categories require a GTIN Product ID based on the GS1 global standards.
 A UPC is the most common type of GTIN.